inlinestyle/lifted.el/README.md

  - `lifted:map`
  - `lifted:merge`

-## TODO:
+## TODO
-This is a rough draft of an FRP library for Emacs.
-I'm working from a number of inspirations, primarily ReactiveCocoa and Elm.
-Obviously there's a lot left to do, including but not limited to:
+This is a rough draft of an FRP library for Emacs Lisp.
+I'm working from a number of inspirations, primarily [ReactiveCocoa](http://reactivecocoa.io) and [Elm](http://elm-lang.org).
+There's a lot left to do, including but not limited to:
  - many more functional operators
  - various signal combination/reduce helpers
  - more diverse deferral options